Create and Sell a Premium WordPress Plugin in 40 Days

-This project was started on October 18th, but the idea for this plugin has been in my head for over three years.
-This experiment should complete in less than two months if things go well.
+This project was started on October 18th 2017, but the idea for this plugin has been in my head for over three years.
+This challenge completed in less than 40 days and was profitable.
+Hopefully it will continue to be.

-I want to prove that scratching my own itch is the best way to pre-test the value and profitability of a product idea.
+I want to prove that scratching your own itch is the best way to pre-test the value and profitability of a product.
+So I’m finally selling a WordPress plugin that I built three years ago and have been using exclusively on all my personal websites.

 I’m teaming up again with my buddy JP (who’s working with me on this, too), to build a premium WordPress plugin that I already use for all my sites.
 The plugin allows me to manage and beautifully display Amazon affiliate links that helped increase my earnings.